magga-traducciones/ajahn-chah-collected-singlevol/manuscript/markdown/everything_dhamma-goes-westward.md

 them.

-In the past, when I first established Wat Pah Pong and people started coming to see me, some disciples said, ‘ is always socializing with people.
+In the past, when I first established Wat Pah Pong and people started coming to see me, some disciples said, ‘Luang Por is always socializing with people.
 This isn’t a proper place to stay anymore.’
 But it wasn’t that I had gone in search of people; we established a monastery and people were coming to pay respects to our way of life.
 Well, I couldn’t deny what they were saying, but actually I was gaining a lot of wisdom and coming to know a lot of things.
 But the disciples had no idea.
 They could only look at me and think my practice was degenerating – so many people were coming, so much disturbance.
 I didn’t have any way to convince them otherwise, but as time passed, I overcame the various obstacles and I finally came to believe that real tranquillity is born of correct view.
 If we don’t have right view, then it doesn’t matter where we stay, we won’t be at peace and wisdom won’t arise.

 People are trying to practise here in the West, I’m not criticizing anyone, but from what I can see, sīla (morality) is not very well developed.
 Well, this is a convention.
-You can start by practising first.
+You can start by practising samādhi first.
 It’s like walking along and coming across a long piece of wood.
 One person can take hold of it at one end.
 Another person can pick up the other end.
 But it’s the same one piece of wood, and taking hold of either end, you can move it.
 When there is some calm from samādhi practice, then the mind can see things clearly and gain wisdom and see the harm in certain types of behaviour, and the person will have restraint and caution.
 You can move the log from either end, but the